- Chart

 Financial Performance

-Benchmark Comparison: The ETF's performance is expected to closely track the Russell 1000 Growth Index, with minor deviations due to expenses and tracking error.
+Benchmark Comparison: VONG's performance closely tracks the Russell 1000 Growth Index.
+Deviations are minimal and primarily due to the ETF's expense ratio and tracking error.

 Liquidity